cdoremus/MyNotes/Spanish Verbs.md

 ***The endings for the conditional tense are the same as those for the -er and -ir forms of the imperfect tense, but they are attached to the infinitive*** rather than the stem.
 For example, the verb "viajar" (to travel) conjugates in the conditional as "viajaría" for "yo" (I), "viajarías" for "tú" (you), and "viajaría" for "usted, él, ella" (you, he, she).

+The ***conditional tense is also used to express wishes, preferences, and to make polite requests***.
+For instance,
+## Regular conditional verbs

 ***Regular verbs follow a standard set of endings:***
 -ía for "yo" (I)
 -ías for "tú" (you)